 Is CBT Right for You?

-Cognitive behavioral therapy is the most thoroughly researched, evidence-based form of talk therapy.
-It’s proven effective for treating a wide range psychological disorders, from panic disorders to social phobia to PTSD.
+Cognitive-behavioral therapy is the most thoroughly researched, evidence-based form of talk therapy.
+It’s proven effective for treating a wide range of psychological disorders, from panic disorders to social phobia to PTSD.
 The only way to know if it sits well with you, however, is to try for yourself.

 At The Sanctuary, we give all of our client’s detailed resources for finding the right therapist to establish an ongoing relationship with after treatment.
 And while you’re here, you’ll get to experience CBT, along with a host of other therapies and awareness tools.
 Ultimately, you get to decide what feels right for you, and we’re here to guide you every step of the way.

 To learn more about our complete journey of healing from anxiety, depression, addiction, and trauma, contact us today.

 He is the Founder, Administrator, Counselor at the Sanctuary at Sedona.
 He has a BA in Political Science and is currently Senior teaching staff at Four Winds Society, an international school of energy medicine.
 His credentials also include being an Ordained Minister; a Certified Shamanic Breathwork® Facilitator; a Founding Member Society for Shamanic Practitioners; a Member of Association for Comprehensive Energy Psychology; a Member of the National Institute for Holistic Addiction Studies. email@example.com